 Is it safe for me to eat soy?
 I am a breast cancer survivor and it seems like the information is so conflicting.

 The controversy over soy and breast cancer has been ongoing for some years.
-But recently published studies hopefully have resolved this issue.
+But recently published studies have hopefully resolved this issue.

 Early investigations targeted soy as a possible risk factor because it contains a group of proteins, called isoflavones, that mimic estrogen.
-Higher levels of estrogen are associated with increased risk of breast cancer.
-Animal studies showed that mice fed isoflavones in fact, did have an increased risk of breast cancer.
+Higher levels of estrogen are associated with an increased risk of breast cancer.
+Animal studies showed that mice fed isoflavones did, in fact, have an increased risk of breast cancer.
 Even though mice metabolize isoflavones differently than humans, healthcare providers erred on the side of caution and advised breast cancer patients against any consumption of soy.